Chart Color Schemes

 Connells Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Connells Point's dwellings, as per the latest Census, were 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 52.1% houses and 47.9% other dwellings.
-Home ownership in Connells Point stood at 48.4%, with mortgaged dwellings at 40.3% and rented ones at 11.3%.
-The median monthly mortgage repayment was $3,434, exceeding Sydney metro's average of $2,466.
-The median weekly rent in Connells Point was $600, higher than Sydney metro's $440.
-Nationally, Connells Point's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Connells Point's dwelling structure, as per the latest Census, consisted of 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 52.1% houses and 47.9% other dwellings.
+Home ownership in Connells Point was at 48.4%, with mortgaged dwellings at 40.3% and rented ones at 11.3%.
+The median monthly mortgage repayment in the area was $3,434, higher than Sydney metro's average of $2,466.
+The median weekly rent figure was recorded at $600, compared to Sydney metro's $440.
+Nationally, Connells Point's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing